 The number of thoughtful details and features packed into the BMW C-series underscores the company’s commitment to building bikes that compete at the high end of the market.
 In this case, while creating a new class of scooter: the luxury sport maxi.
 The closest competitor in the US is the Suzuki Burgman 650 Executive, a very good scooter with a similar MSRP, but it’s much more touring-oriented than sport.
 The forthcoming Aprilia SRV850 (a reworking of the Gilera GP800) qualifies as a “luxury sport maxi” more due to its 830cc engine and high price tag than actual features.
 Like the BMW, the SRV850 borrows a lot of styling and engineering from sport bikes, but the Aprilia lacks heated seats, adjustable windshield, storage capacity, ABS and other amenities.

 The BMW C-series’ onboard computer and gauges provide a wealth of information, including average fuel economy and consumption, tripmeters, average speed and a tire pressure monitoring system.
 The speedometer is an analog display.
 The LCD screen next to the speedo is flanked on the left by the fuel gauge, and on the right by the tachometer.
 In between, all the info from the computerized system is accessible by a switch on the left handlebar.
-I found the C 600 Sport’s instrumentation a little more difficult to read while riding than the C 650 GT simply because of the colors and the typeface for the numbers, but this wasn’t much of an issue once I learned where the various readouts are on the display.
+I found the C 600 Sport’s instrumentation a little more difficult to read while riding than the C 650 GT simply because of the colors and the typeface for the numbers.
+This wasn’t much of an issue once I learned where the various readouts are on the display.
 Both the LCDs are a bit tougher to read at night despite backlighting, and would benefit from more colors or better organization of the information.

 The fuel gauge is as accurate as any motorcycle, though I didn’t test it by running either scooter out of fuel.
 The tank holds 4.2 gallons, meaning that on the street you’ll probably run dry after consuming around four.
 I averaged 42-45 mpg in mixed riding on both models, which is pretty in line with the reported fuel economy of 42-53 mpg at constant speeds of 56mph and 75mph respectively.
 This definitely gives the BMW the edge over the Burgman, Silver Wing, and several other 500+ cc maxis.